-Complete a consent form to allow us to run an update on the DBS check.
+Complete an Update Service consent form to allow us to run an update on the DBS check.
 Send a copy to localgroups@ndcs.org.uk and keep one for your records.

-Go to: https://secure.crbonline.gov.uk/crsc/check and use the details provided to run a check on the individuals criminal record.
+Go to: https://secure.crbonline.gov.uk/crsc/check and use the details provided to run a 'status check' on the individuals' criminal record.
 We will also do this.
 If any criminal activities are disclosed please contact us immediately.